mouadhnida/Jobs-api/README.md

 # JobHub

-JobHub is a web application that helps job seekers manage their job applications and explore job opportunities.
-It provides a platform for users to track their job applications, store relevant information, and stay organized throughout the job search process.
+JobHub is a web application that helps job seekers manage their job applications .
+It provides a platform for users to track their job applications, and stay organized throughout the job search process.

 ## Features